2015

 Rotherham Metropolitan Borough Council

-Concerns summary Care home staff lacked training in head injury protocols and record-keeping, while safeguarding screening was insufficient.
+Concerns summary (AI summary) Care home staff lacked training in head injury protocols and record-keeping, while safeguarding screening was insufficient.
 There's a systemic gap in monitoring high-risk residents when nursing care isn't deemed necessary, leaving them vulnerable.

 Davina Tavener